 To learn more about steps that tenants can take to protect their security deposit after they've paid it, check out Nolo's article Protect Your Security Deposit When You Move In.

 Under Virginia law, a landlord must return the tenant's security deposit within 45 days after the tenant has moved out.
 The landlord does not have to give tenant any advance notice of deductions.
 The tenant has the right to be present at the final inspection, and landlord must give tenant written notice of this right.
 The lease can provide for expedited processing at the end of the tenancy and specify an administrative fee for such processing, which will apply only if tenant requests it with a separate written document.

 Note that if the landlord plans to deduct from the security deposit during the tenancy (in other words, while the tenant is still living there), the landlord has 30 days to itemize the deductions (45 days if the deductions exceed the amount of the security deposit).

 Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's chart Cleaning and Repairs a Landlord Can Deduct from a Security Deposit and Nolo's article Get Your Security Deposit Back.

-If you want to go right to the source and look up Virginia law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Virginia Code Annotated § 55-248.15:1.
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in Virginia.
-For tips on looking up Virginia state and local laws, check out Nolo's State Laws & Legal Research section.
+If you want to go right to the source and look up Virginia law on security deposits—or if you're writing a letter to your landlord or tenant and want to cite the applicable law—the relevant statutes can be found at Virginia Code Annotated §§ 55.1-1204, 55.1-1206, 55.1-1208, and 55.1-1226 (2020).
+To access your state laws, check out the Library of Congress's legal research site.